 Throughout the course you will have ample time for questions and answers, and to talk about your experiences.

 In addition to the many types of meditation you will learn during this teacher training Jasmine Grace and Dandapani will share a simple concentration meditation for your daily home practice to help you cultivate and prepare your mind for deeper states of meditation.

 Weaved throughout these weekends will be guest teachers, experts within their disciplines, including Marcia Miller, Michele Vinbury, Linda Oshins, Holly Moretti & Dandapani.

 Every month throughout the course, your group will meet together on a conference call.
 During the calls you will do specific meditation practices together as outlined in the curriculum and have time to discuss how to teach the practices.
 This is the time to bring all your questions to the group and to be able to share your experiences in meditation together.

 Jasmine Grace was first introduced to meditation at 13 years old when she learned Transcendental Meditation (also known as TM).
 At a young age she developed a passion for exploring the inner landscape of meditation, devotion and consciousness.
 Currently she studies iRest (yoga nidra) with Richard Miller and Stephanie Lopez and travels yearly to India, leading spiritual adventures in meditation and yoga with her teacher Dandapani.
 Jasmine Grace has over 20 years’ experience exploring meditation and yoga and is dedicating her life to this inquiry and to sharing the benefits of meditation, yoga and Ayurveda.
 Learn more about Jasmine Grace here.

-1 month prior to the beginning of this course you will receive a syllabus, reading list and access to online resources through Yoga on High’s educational portal.
+On the first weekend of this course you will receive a syllabus, reading list, access to online resources through Yoga on High’s educational portal.